DualTrack: Sensorless 3D Ultrasound needs Local and Global Context: Methods

-\textbf{Local Features Modeling:} Our local encoder is designed to capture local spatiotemporal features (e.g., speckle) from the ultrasound sequence.
+At inference time, we let $(X_i)$ be the full US scan and reconstruct the tracking sequence $(T_i)$ as $T_i = T_0 \prod_{k=0}^{i-1}T_{k+1 \leftarrow k}$, with $T_{k+1\leftarrow k}$ converted from $\mathbf{p}_{k+1 \leftarrow k}$ estimated by the network. \textbf{Local Features Modeling:} Our local encoder is designed to capture local spatiotemporal features (e.g., speckle) from the ultrasound sequence.
 Following the literature, (e.g.~\cite{prevost20183d,guo2020sensorless,ning2022spatial,li2023trackerless}), it consists of a local spatiotemporal convolutional network followed by a spatial attention-pooling mechanism.
 Let $N, H$, and $W$ denote the number of timesteps, height and width of an ultrasound subsequence.
 Let $C$ and $C'$ denote hidden feature dimensions.
 First, a 3D CNN $g_\text{loc}: \mathbb{R}^{N \times H \times W}\rightarrow \mathbb{R}^{N \times \frac{H}{16} \times \frac{W}{16} \times C}$ extracts a sequence of feature maps from the sequence.
 Next, the spatial pooling module $h_\text{loc}: \mathbb{R}^{N \times \frac{H}{16} \times \frac{W}{16} \times C} \rightarrow \mathbb{R}^{N \times C'}$ extracts an embedding vector for each feature map in the sequence.
 The CNN is a 3D (two spatial and one time dimension) ResNet18 modified to have small temporal windows, ensuring the network captures only local temporal dependencies.
 The pooling module is a lightweight transformer~\cite{vaswani2017attention}.
 We train the network by attaching a linear layer and optimizing the tracking estimation objective (Eq.~\ref{eqn:objective}).
 We explicitly force locality by (i) using short contiguous subsquences as input; and (ii) keeping the image data at full resolution to preserve speckle features.

 \textbf{Global Features Modeling:} Our global encoder is designed to extract coarse anatomical features from the ultrasound sequence.
 Its first stage is an image encoder $g_\text{glob}: \mathbb{R}^{N \times H \times W} \rightarrow \mathbb{R}^{N \times C'}$ which extracts a single C'-dimensional feature vector separately for each image in the input sequence, focusing on high-level features.
 We chose a simple 2D ResNet18 which worked well on this dataset but also explored transfer using pretrained backbones including the USFM~\cite{jiao2024usfm} encoder, the MedSAM~\cite{ma2024segment} encoder, and an iBOT~\cite{zhou2021ibot}-pretrained vision transformer.
 The second stage is a temporal self-attention module which aggregates information across time, $h_\text{glob}: \mathbb{R}^{N \times C'} \rightarrow \mathbb{R}^{N \times C'}$.
 This module is based on the transformer~\cite{vaswani2017attention} architecture, whose powerful ability to capture long-term and global dependencies in sequences makes it a suitable choice for the global encoder.
 To learn the global features relevant to tracking estimation, we attach a linear layer to the global encoder and train it using the tracking estimation objective (Eq.~\ref{eqn:objective}).
 We explicitly encourage learning global context features by (i) using randomly sampled non-contiguous subsequences as inputs to the model, preventing it from leveraging short-term speckle motion and forcing it instead to rely on global positional awareness; (ii) feeding it with images downsampled to $224\times224$ to erase local textural details and allowing the model to focus on higher level semantics.